 Kelly Craighead – President & CEO

-As the first executive director of the National Travel & Tourism Office at the U.S. Department of Commerce from 2014 to 2017, Ms. Craighead served as the senior government representative for all travel and tourism matters on behalf of the administration.
-In addition to providing overarching coordination of federal government tourism policies and programs, Ms. Craighead led initiatives that generated more than $250 billion annually from international visitors to the USA while also representing the United States as the key point of contact with other government tourism ministers in critical travel and tourism policy efforts.
+During her time with the U.S. Department of Commerce, Craighead acted as the senior government representative for travel and tourism matters on behalf of the United States.
+In addition to coordinating federal government tourism policies and programs, Craighead led initiatives that generated more than $250 billion USD annually from international visitors to the United States.
+She also represented the United States as the key point of contact for foreign tourism ministers regarding critical travel and tourism policy matters.

-Earlier in her career, Ms. Craighead held leadership roles on the White House staff from 1993-2001 and traveled extensively within the United States and abroad and developed a far-ranging network of partners in government, public affairs, media, and business.
+Earlier in her career, Craighead held leadership positions in the White House and traveled extensively within the United States and abroad supporting official government business and developing a wide network of international partners in government, media and business

 Donald Brown is Vice President, Maritime Policy at Cruise Lines International Association (CLIA) in Washington DC.
 He develops, presents, negotiates, and implements global industry positions on legislative, regulatory, and policy matters involving security, environmental stewardship and health.
 He leads delegations to the International Maritime Organization where he represents the global cruise industry during international treaty negotiations and other matters.
 He is also the designated Secretary to the CLIA Global Committees on Maritime Security Matters and Marine Environment Protection Matters.